byronwall/excel-vba-book/book/03 charting/03-03-01 ChartObject.md

 ### common changes to the ChartObject

 The ChartObject is the main container for a Chart that is on a Worksheet.
-The common changes then are related to the position and size fo the Chart on teh Worksheet.
+The common changes then are related to the position and size of the Chart on the Worksheet.
 The common properties to change here are:

 * Top
 * Left